-General mass market tariffs: Our pricing proposes to use the long run marginal cost (LRMC) to set pricing signals for the mass market, rather than the more volatile short run costs.
+General mass market tariffs: Our pricing will use the long-run marginal cost (LRMC) to set pricing signals for the mass market, rather than the more volatile short-run costs.
 We believe that distribution pricing is best suited to signalling enduring (or slow-moving) network economic cost.
 We recognise that an 'accurate' estimate of network LRMC would vary by location and time - rising as load growth reduces capacity headroom before collapsing after each new capacity investment.
-However, due to general consumer inability to meaningfully respond to such granular and dynamic prices, distribution pricing is better suited to relatively stable, network-wide estimates of LRMC.
-To start with we are proposing to use a network level LRMC or possibly geographic pricing zones where the network has significant differences in the LRMC.
+However, due to the general consumer's inability to meaningfully respond to such granular and dynamic prices, distribution pricing is better suited to relatively stable, network-wide estimates of LRMC.
+To start with we are proposing to use a network-level LRMC or possibly geographic pricing zones where the network has significant differences in the LRMC.

-Flexibility services solving specific network issues: We will consider short run costs for flexibility services designed to solve specific short term network issues.
+Flexibility services solving specific network issues: We will consider short-run costs for flexibility services designed to solve specific short-term network issues.
 These services are not designed to be enduring and will be targeted at flexibility providers who have the tools and expertise to respond to more complex price signals.

-4.4.1 Residential price structures
+4.3.1 Residential price structures

-Our residential price structures assume the removal of the current low fixed charge regulations which currently stop the implementation of cost reflective prices.
+Our residential price structures assume the removal of the current low fixed charge regulations which currently stop the implementation of cost-reflective prices.

 Our prices will use different price signals depending on the type of prices and behavioural changes being targeted.
 This includes a zero-rated off-peak price signals and rebalancing the variable/fixed price mix.
 Practically this means reducing the amount of revenue collected from off-peak periods and increasing the proportion of revenue collected from fixed prices.
+This will shift pricing incentives from encouraging customers to reduce overall energy use (promoted by the off-peak price signal) to reducing energy use during busy periods on the network, when the network has limited capacity.
 This provides several advantages:

 - Reflects that there is excess capacity during off-peak periods and there are no peak period cost impacts. - It clarifies the price signal to consumers.
 Currently, consumers must subtract the peak demand price signal away from the off-peak signal to reveal the true peak demand price signal.
-Rebalancing variable and fixed prices using the long run margin cost will also make the price signal more reflective of the cost of using energy during peak demand periods. - It removes potential subsidisation of distribution prices for non-solar users.
+Rebalancing variable and fixed prices using the long run margin cost will also make the price signal more reflective of the cost of using energy during peak demand periods.

+• It removes potential subsidisation of distribution prices for non-solar users.
 Currently, solar users may be paying less because they are able to reduce their off-peak prices by offsetting their energy use using solar.
-This means they are avoiding paying for services they should be contributing towards the network has capacity during the off-peak periods and there are no benefits of reducing demand at this time.
+This means they are avoiding paying for services they should be contributing towards - the network has capacity during the off-peak periods and there are no benefits of reducing demand at this time.
 Other customer prices then have to be raised to cover the revenue shortfall.
 Customers with solar and a battery will be able to use solar to charge their batteries in the day and then use the batteries to avoid higher peak prices.